-If you or someone you know is in a situation meeting these definitions, please contact the Allegheny Valley Homeless Liaison, Dr. Melissa Holler, Supervisor of Pupil Services at 724-274-5300, mholler@avsd.k12.pa.us or your building principal or guidance counselorso that the District can assist with a seamless educational transition.
+If you or someone you know is in a situation meeting these definitions, please contact your building principal or guidance counselor so that the District can assist with a seamless educational transition.

 DISCLAIMER

 Students and parents should realize that the laws of the Commonwealth do not end at the property line of the school!
 If a student's behavior warrants the involvement of the local or state departments, those authorities will be called and the student will be subjected to their proceedings as well as the school's disciplinary actions.
 This procedure is extremely important in cases involving theft, fighting, assault, disorderly conduct, drug offenses, vandalism, and possessions of dangerous illegal weapons.
 The guidelines in this handbook are not intended to be all inclusive, as they do not always cover every situation and every condition.
 Therefore, if in the judgment of the high school administration, a student's behavior is not defined in the code of student conduct, the administration will take the appropriate action in the best interest of the student and the school.
 Student discipline will not be placed on their Permanent Record.